-Author has written 25 stories for Xenogears, Lord of the Rings, Dissidia: Final Fantasy, and Final Fantasy VII.
+Author has written 26 stories for Xenogears, Lord of the Rings, Dissidia: Final Fantasy, Final Fantasy VII, and Avengers.

 JUNE 17, 2013: Those who feel the need to verbally abuse me for ruining your happy picture of LOTR characters, please feel free to move onto happy stories.
 Your hatred of darkness will not make it cease to exist, and art deals with all parts of life, including the chaos and misery.
 I can promise you that I do not use darkness as cheap plot devices, and explore the dark corners of reality that I loathe, daring to express it and through it, some hope and heroism despite it all, through my humble pen.
 If you still don't like it, I fully respect your opinion, but if you can't be bothered to actually read the whole thing, you cannot expect me to take your flaming seriously.